techbrett/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

   |Real-time metrics|Yes, with [voice application policies](manage-voice-applications-policies.md) for Authorized users|[Auto attendant and Call queue real-time reports](aa-cq-real-time-reports.md)|No end user control can view reports if authorized.|
   |Historical reporting|Yes, with voice application policies for Authorized users|[Auto attendant and Call queue historical reports](aa-cq-cqd-historical-reports.md)|No end user control can view reports if authorized.|

 Queues app is now generally available and is enabled by default for all Teams users in your organization who are assigned both a Teams Premium and Teams Phone license and who and are voice enabled.
+Nesting Auto attendants and Call queues without a resource account isn't currently supported for [Authorized users](aa-cq-authorized-users-plan.md) in Queues App.
+If you nest an Auto attendant or Call queue without a resource account, authorized users can't edit the auto attendant or call queue.

 For more information about Queues app, see [Manage the Queues app for Microsoft Teams](manage-queues-app.md).
 For end user documentation, see [Use the Queues app for Microsoft Teams](https://support.microsoft.com/office/370ad83e-c2c1-4a9f-8a59-16c98be102e9).